Kenneth Mather: Career

 In 1933 he worked in Sweden, returning in 1934 to University College London to work under Ronald Fisher where he gained experience in statistical analysis.
 From 1937 to 1938 he went to the US under a Rockefeller scholarship and then returned as head of genetics at the John Innes Institute.
 In 1948 he became professor of genetics at Birmingham University.
 In 1965, as vice chancellor at Southampton, he had a difficult time with student unrest but was able to establish a new medical school for the university.
 He returned to Birmingham as an Hon.
 Professor and did work there on biometrical genetics until his death.

 Personal life

 In 1937 Mather married a fellow botanist, Mona Rhodes (died 1987), and they had one son.
 He was appointed CBE in 1956 and knighted in 1979.

 He received honorary degrees from Southampton University (1972), the University of Bath (1975), Manchester University (1980) and the University of Wales (1980).

 He became a fellow of the Royal Society in 1949 and was awarded the Weldon medal (Oxford, 1962) and the Darwin medal (Royal Society, 1964).
 He was president of the Genetical Society of Great Britain (1949–52).

-He died at his home in Egbaston of a heart attack.
+He died at his home in Edgbaston of a heart attack.